-1 participation agreement and shall continue throughout the collaborative law process to assess for 2 the presence of domestic violence.
-3 (c) If it appears to a collaborative lawyer that the lawyer's client is a victim of domestic 4 violence, the lawyer shall not begin or shall terminate any collaborative law process previously 5 begun unless: 6 (1) the client requests beginning or continuation of the collaborative law process; 7 (2) the collaborative lawyer reasonably believes that the client's safety can be 8 adequately protected during the collaborative law process; and 9 (3) the collaborative lawyer is competent in representing victims of domestic 10 violence.
-11 12 Comment 13 14 15 The philosophy of "informed consent" to collaborative law behind section (a) is described in Prefatory Note at .
-16 17 18 This section is part of the act's overall approach to assuring safety for victims of domestic violence in collaborative law.
-See Prefatory Note at .
-19 SECTION 8.
-COLLABORATIVE LAW AND LOW INCOME PARTIES.
-20 (a) This section applies to collaborative law participation agreements if a party is 21 represented by a collaborative lawyer who is an employee of or affiliated with a law firm, legal 22 aid office, law school clinic, court sponsored program, or not-for-profit organization which 23 provides free or low cost legal services to low income persons.
-24 (b) If a party is represented by a collaborative lawyer described in subsection (a), a 25 collaborative law participation agreement may provide that the law firm, office, clinic, program by section 6 from continuing to represent a party after collaborative law terminates, if:
+1 (b) A collaborative lawyer shall make reasonable efforts to determine whether a 2 prospective party has a history of domestic violence with another prospective party before a 3 prospective party signs a collaborative law participation agreement and shall continue throughout 4 the collaborative law process to assess for the presence of domestic violence.
+5 (c) If a collaborative lawyer reasonably believes that a prospective party or party has a 6 history of domestic violence with another prospective party, the collaborative lawyer shall not 7 begin or continue a collaborative law process unless: 8 (1) the prospective party or party requests beginning or continuing a collaborative 9 law process; 10 (2) the lawyer reasonably believes that the prospective party or party's safety can 11 be adequately protected during a collaborative law process; and 12 (3) the lawyer is competent in representing victims of domestic violence.
+13 14 15 16 17 18 19 20 Comment The act's philosophy of encouraging parties to participate in a collaborative law process with "informed consent" by setting a minimum floor for a prospective collaborative lawyer to facilitate it that underlies subsection (a) is described in Prefatory Note at 15.
+The act encourages active partnership between collaborative lawyer and prospective party in deciding whether a collaborative law process is appropriate for the prospective party's matter.
+21 22 23 24 Subsections (b) and (c) are part of the act's overall approach to assuring safety for victims of domestic violence who are prospective parties or parties in collaborative law.
+See Prefatory Note at 16.
+25 SECTION 8.
+COLLABORATIVE LAW PROCESS AND LOW INCOME 26 PARTIES.
+27 (a) This section applies to a collaborative law participation agreement if a party to the 28 agreement engages a collaborative lawyer who is an employee of or affiliated with a law firm, 29 legal aid office, law school clinic, court sponsored program, or not-for-profit organization which